liferay-design/liferay.design/src/markdown/lexicon/core-components/empty-states.md

 ![satellite navigating in the space](/images/lexicon/DDisplayEmptyMetrics.jpg)

-#### Outside a dataset display
+#### Secondary Empty State

 ![satellite navigating in the space](/images/lexicon/EmptyStateNavigationParts.jpg)

-Animations shouldn't be used outside a dataset display.
-In these cases, use a primary button to catch the user's attention.
-The primary button has these attributes:
+Is not always necessary to have an animation or image in the Empty State.
+For those cases, you can use a composition with the main text, message and a button for the actions.

-1. Text: limited to one line
+1. Text: limited to one line (Required)
 2. Message: This follows the same rules as an animation's message.
-3. Button: A small primary button
+3. Button: A small primary or secondary button

 ![satellite navigating in the space](/images/lexicon/EmptyStateNavigationMetrics.jpg)